 Congressional wrangling has left the bill languishing in committee and its future remains uncertain.
 Some advocates for federal GPS regulations fear that the original act is already obsolete.

 In what the Washington Post called “a first test of how privacy rights will be protected in the digital age,” the Supreme Court voted to restrict police use of GPS devices to track criminal suspects in 2012.
 However, legal guidelines on GPS use have been few and limited to law enforcement.
 The legal debate on how to balance the benefits of people GPS tracking against the privacy rights of individuals is still ramping up.

 Justice Alioto told the New York Times, “New technology may provide increased convenience or security at the expense of privacy, and many people may find the tradeoff worthwhile.”
 As the Times pointed out, “Our rights change when technology does.”

 GPS tracking has been proven to increase business profits by improving efficiency, decreasing theft and improving fuel efficiency.
-Contact us today to find out how GPSTrackIt.com/ can help your business succeed.
+Speak with a Fleet Advisor today to find out how GPS Trackit can help your business succeed.

-To find out more about how GPSTrackIt.com/’s Vehicle and Equipment Tracking Solutions for Business can Save You Money, Time and Increase Profits simply complete a pricing request form, or call 866-320-5810, to contact a Solutions Specialist today.
+To find out more about how GPS Trackit’s Vehicle and Equipment Tracking Solutions for Business can Save You Money, Time and Increase Profits simply call 866-320-5810, or speak to a Fleet Advisor today.